axelvaldez/radical-companies/_posts/rads/2022-08-11-rads-scientifically-validated.markdown

   </div>
  <p>yyy Zak concludes that,</p>
   <div class="_quotation">
-   <p>&hellip;those working in high-trust companies enjoyed their jobs 60% more, were 70% more aligned with their companies’ purpose, and felt 66% closer to their colleagues. &hellip; Compared with employees at low-trust organizations, the high-trust folks had 11% more empathy for their workmates, depersonalized them 41% less often, and experienced 40% less burnout from their work.
-They felt a greater sense of accomplishment, as well—41% more.</p>
+   <td><span class="_quotespan">&hellip;those working in high-trust companies enjoyed their jobs 60% more, were 70% more aligned with their companies’ purpose, and felt 66% closer to their colleagues. &hellip; Compared with employees at low-trust organizations, the high-trust folks had 11% more empathy for their workmates, depersonalized them 41% less often, and experienced 40% less burnout from their work.
+They felt a greater sense of accomplishment, as well—41% more.</span></td>
   </div>

 <h1><span class="_paradigm">RAD</span>s Promote Trust</h1>